 On Page 11 of the Blow the Trumpet paper it states:

-"What the UCG fails to understand when advancing Its particular point is that those who reject the practice of dining out on the Sabbath are not taking their lead from the Pharisees, but rather from God Almighty.
-It was He who specifically forbid His people from acquiring their daily meals on the Sabbath, preparing their meals on the Sabbath, and from going outside their community of faith to obtain their meals on the Sabbath (See Ex.
+"What the UCG fails to understand when advancing its particular point is that those who reject the practice of dining out on the Sabbath are not taking their lead from the Pharisees, but rather from God Almighty.
+It was He who specifically forbade His people from acquiring their daily meals on the Sabbath, preparing their meals on the Sabbath, and from going outside their community of faith to obtain their meals on the Sabbath (See Ex.
 16).
 Furthermore, God was so emphatic when giving these instructions that He actually said that failure to comply was proof that His people rejected Him and His law (verse 4)"

 While one might conclude general principles of Sabbath-keeping from Exodus 16, we do not consider every specific instruction to the Israelites as binding upon us today.
 This was clearly a unique incident that has never been duplicated before or since.
 As you stated, God miraculously provided manna with explicit instructions as a test of obedience.
 The instruction to gather twice as much on the sixth day and none on the seventh can certainly teach the principle of doing preparatory work on the sixth day in order to avoid unnecessary work on the Sabbath.
 However, to conclude that God's instructions to the Israelites on this unique occasion represent an explicit command to all generations of God's people not to procure or prepare food on the Sabbath is an unprovable extrapolation.